Read our five top tips for enjoying tech together as a family

 You don’t need to leave the house to take advantage of family time.
-Playing the online games your children like with them, and asking to see their favourite apps are great ways to take advantage of time at home.
+Playing the online games your children like with them or asking to see their favourite apps are great ways to take advantage of time at home.
 This could be your chance to discover what it is about Minecraft that has been keeping them so absorbed recently.
 You can find out how to help your child stay safe on Minecraft here.

-3 Combine the two!
+3 Combine the two

 4 Socialise on and offline – safely

-Some parents may want to have their kids all to themselves when they're at home, but chances are both you and your children will want to have some time apart from time to time.
+Some parents may want to have their kids all to themselves when they're at home, but chances are both you and your children will want to have some space apart from time to time.